-Besides having a great brand identity and strong brand elements, there’s one thing that builds brand equity faster than any other: a great customer experience.
+Besides having a great brand identity and vital brand elements, there’s one thing that builds brand equity faster than any other: a great customer experience.

-Great experiences are not just about delivering a good product.
-It includes the pre- and post-sales experience as well as your customer service and support.
+Extraordinary experiences are not just about delivering a good product.
+It includes the pre-and-post-sales experience as well as your customer service and support.

 All of these work together to elevate the merely okay to great, and that boosts brand equity.